Specialties - Bone & Joint Pain Specialists

 Doctor Examining His Patient Knee

 The knee is the largest joint in the body and is central to nearly every routine activity.
 The knee joint is formed by the ends of 3 bones: the lower end of the thigh bone (femur), the upper end of the shin bone (tibia), and the kneecap (patella).
 Thick, tough tissue bands called ligaments connect the bones and stabilize the joint.
 A smooth, plastic like lining called cartilage covers the ends of the bones and prevents them from rubbing against each other, allowing for flexible and nearly frictionless movement.
 Cartilage also serves as a shock absorber, cushioning the bones from the forces between them.
-Finally, a soft tissue called synovium lines the joint and produces a lubricating fluid that reduces friction and wear
+Finally, a soft tissue called synovium lines the joint and produces a lubricating fluid that reduces friction and wear that requires orthopedic treatment or sports medicine evaluation.

 Common Conditions